 A festival season of celebratory, inclusive, and diverse events that draw the public into Van Cortlandt Park and into greater awareness about the Enslaved African Burial Ground will be held from May through September 2025, showcasing a range of cultural, culinary, historical, and social programming for the community.
 Stay tuned for a full calendar here.

-Our partnership program with the CUNY Macaulay Honors College will host a spring workshop that engages the next generation of urban planners and city leaders in important conversations around memorial at VCP and beyond.
+Our partnership program with the CUNY Macaulay Honors College will host a workshop in 2025 that engages the next generation of urban planners and city leaders in important conversations around memorial at VCP and beyond.

-A Design Ideas Competition, tailored to the unique needs of Van Cortlandt Park will be announced in Fall 2025 to generate important conceptual designs for the future of the site, build excitement, and catapult the project into its next phases, eventually creating a new memorial site for generations to come.
+The Design Ideas Competition will generate important conceptual designs for the future of the site, build excitement, and catapult the project into its next phases, eventually creating a new memorial site for generations to come.
+Register for the virtual information session at noon on December 1st here.